aleaugustoplus/AutoCreateHDFSUserDir/README.md

 * Copy FromHadoopProf.sh and hadoop.sh to /etc/profile.d/
 * Make sure the user has privileges to create a /user/{username} directory

-These files have to be placed in all client nodes
+These files have to be installed in all client nodes

 Enjoy :)
 Alexandre Lopes